Top

 stepparent adoption

-Adoption Laws in Pennsylvania
+Understanding Adoption Laws in Pennsylvania

 Good news!
 Pennsylvania is one of the least restrictive states on who may adopt.
 Generally, the adoption laws in Pennsylvania are as follows:

-• State adoption laws allow any child and certain adults to be adopted, and any unmarried adult or married couple may adopt.
+• State laws allow any child and certain adults to be adopted, and any unmarried adult or married couple may adopt.

-• Any same-sex individual or couple may adopt, without legal hurdles.
+• Any same-sex individual or couple may adopt without legal hurdles.

-• If a married couple wants to adopt, both spouses will need to petition for adoption, unless one spouse gives the other consent to adopt alone.
+• If a married couple wants to adopt, both spouses will need to petition for adoption unless one spouse gives the other consent to adopt alone.

 • Generally, unmarried couples cannot adopt in Pennsylvania, but there may be exceptions.

-Types of Adoption
+Exploring Different Types of Adoption

 There are four different options for adopting a child: